Are Brazilian Butt Lifts Safe?| ABCS

 Make sure your procedure is performed in an accredited surgical facility or hospital

-Surgical facilities accredited by agencies like the AAAASF, AAAHC, Joint Commission, or Institute of Medical Quality must meet and maintain high standards of safety, cleanliness, equipment, and life-saving emergency preparedness.
+Surgical facilities accredited by agencies like the AAAASF, AAAHC, or The Joint Commission must meet and maintain high standards of safety, cleanliness, equipment, and life-saving emergency preparedness.
 As a rule of thumb, an accrediting body that is approved by the state medical board where a surgeon operates can be considered acceptable.
 Board certified cosmetic surgeons are required to operate only in these accredited facilities and work with qualified OR staff.
 A doctor who does not have access to an accredited facility or is performing surgery in an unaccredited surgical suite is a red flag.

 Review before and after pictures of previous patients & read surgeon reviews